vrk-kpa/api-catalog/README.md

 ## API Catalog (*Liityntäkatalogi*)

 This repository provides the API catalog of the Finnish National Data Exchange Layer (*Kansallinen palveluväylä*).
-The catalog provides a search engine for the interaces available on the data exchange layer.
+The catalog provides a search engine for the interfaces available on the data exchange layer.

 The catalog is available at [liityntakatalogi.suomi.fi](http://liityntakatalogi.suomi.fi/).
 A development sandbox of the catalog is available at [liityntakatalogi.qa.suomi.fi](http://liityntakatalogi.qa.suomi.fi/)